zarif-ahmed/viewcontroller-transitions/README.md

 # viewcontroller-transitions

-Use the classes in the Transitions folder of the project to customize th the direction of push and pop of your view controller.
+Use the classes in the Transitions folder of the project to customize the direction of push and pop of your view controller.
-You will be able to push a view controller with a present animation.
+You will be able to push a view controller with a present(modal) animation.

-There are 2 main classses :
+There are 2 main classses in the project where th magic happens :
 - NavigationControllerDelegate:
-    Set your navigation controller delegate to an instance of this class.
+    Set your UINavigationController instance delegate to an instance of this class.

     - Provide 2 parameters while init :
         - isPush : to differentiate between push and pop
         - direction : Push/Pop direction.
+This is an enum.

+            Make the direction of push and pop are opposite to each other i.e if you are pushing from bottom then pop from top. enum AnimationDirection {

+                case FromLeft
+                case FromRight
+                case FromTop
+                case FromBottom
+            }

-    This class contains UINavigationControllerDelegate method that returns the custom animator object that will be used while push/pop of view controller.
+    This class contains UINavigationControllerDelegate method that returns the custom animator object that will be used while push/pop of a view controller.
 If you return nil in this delegate method, the push/pop animation will occur with a default animation.

         @IBAction func pushAction(_ sender: AnyObject) {